adurugkar/Credit_card_defaulters/README.md

 ### Model Selection

-- Hyperparameter tuning was performed using Gridsearch CV .
-This helped us to optimize the model's performance by selecting the best combination of hyperparameters.
+- GridSearchCV was utilized to perform hyperparameter tuning, enabling us to optimize the performance of the model by identifying the most suitable combination of hyperparameters.
-- For Classification, Stratified K-fold Cross-Validation metrics were used based on the best Mean CV Accuracy Model for Model Deployment.
-This approach helped us to ensure that the model's performance is robust and can generalize well on unseen data.
+- In terms of classification, Stratified K-fold Cross-Validation metrics were employed, leveraging the best Mean CV Accuracy Model for deploying the model.
+This approach ensured that the model's performance is robust and capable of generalizing well on unseen data, enhancing its reliability and effectiveness.
-- For Regression, R2 score metrics were used to select the best model.
-The R2 score is one of the performance evaluation measures for regression-based machine learning models.
-It helps to quantify how well the model fits the data and how well it can predict new data.
+-In the context of classification, the evaluation of the models involved assessing accuracy, recall, and AUC-ROC score metrics to determine the best-performing model.
+The AUC-ROC score is a valuable performance measure for classification-based machine learning models.
+It provides a quantitative assessment of both the model's goodness of fit to the training data and its ability to accurately predict outcomes for new, unseen data.
+By considering these metrics, we gain insights into the effectiveness and reliability of the classification models under consideration.
 ## Project Structure

 The project has the following structure: